-We finally got around to carving our pumpkins last weekend, so I got to make my favorite fall treat!
-Carving pumpkins is fun, but the roasted pumpkin seeds are by far my favorite part.
+We finally got around to carving our pumpkins last weekend, so I got to make my favorite fall treat, Roasted Pumpkin Seeds!
+Carving pumpkins is fun, but the roasted pumpkin seeds are my favorite part, by far.
 Roasted pumpkin seeds are so crunchy, delicious, and addictive, and I look forward to them every year!

 And if you’ve already discarded your pumpkin seeds from this year, don’t worry!
-You can use this same technique for the seeds from other winter squash, like acorn, delicata, butternut, and spaghetti squash.
-So as you enjoy your seasonal squash over the next few months, make sure to enjoy the seeds as well!
+You can use this same technique to roast seeds from other winter squash, like acorn, delicata, butternut, and spaghetti squash.
+So as you enjoy your seasonal squash over the next few months, make sure to keep this roasted pumpkin seeds recipe handy so you can enjoy the seeds as well!

 What Do Roasted Pumpkin Seeds Taste Like?

 Roasted pumpkin seeds have a deliciously nutty flavor and aroma that is kind of similar to fresh popcorn.
 The flavor is fairly neutral and pairs well with both sweet and savory spices.

 You may be familiar with pepitas, which are the tender green inner portion of the pumpkin seed.
 When you remove the pumpkin seeds from the pumpkin, they still have their outer white shell (or hull).
 While this outer shell is very tough and fibrous, it is edible.
 It takes a bit of chewing, so if you have difficulty chewing or a delicate stomach, you may want to pass on roasted pumpkin seeds.

 The fun thing about roasted pumpkin seeds is that you can flavor them with just about anything you like!
 I used some Cajun seasoning salt in the recipe below because it’s an easy one-stop-shop for salting and seasoning, but you have so many options.
 Here are some other great ideas for seasoning your roasted pumpkin seeds: